Round Guide Rails VS Square Guide Rails for CNC Routers

 CNC Linear Rail Kit

 Linear guide rails (CNC linear rail kit) come in two types, round guide rails and square guide rails.
 Round guide rails originated first but do not provide the precision offered by square guide rail components.
 However, the round guide rail is the preferred guide rail for vertical movements with heavy loads.
 The application will dictate which type of linear guide rails should be used.
-The criteria for choosing one over the other is no different than choosing any other CNC router component, spec out the design, define system objectives, and work from past successes and mistakes.
+The criteria for choosing one over the other is no different than choosing any other CNC router component, spec out the design, defining system objectives, and working from past successes and mistakes.
 But anyone short on experience can make simple mistakes.
 The best place to start is learning the fundamental qualities of each type and adopting those most relevant to the application.

 Round guide rail technology has been honed to near perfection over the past 60 years and square guide rails have been around a respectable 35.
 Most of the inherent design problems have long been ironed out and materials have improved dramatically.
 Most problems arise from misuse and misapplication.
 And the main reasons for misapplication often come from a personal bias or prejudice, a miscalculation, or an esthetic judgment.
-That is, a relatively small linear profile rail might fit the load, speed, and every other requirement-just fine.
+That is, a relatively small linear profile rail might fit the load, speed, and every other requirement just fine.
 But when mounted to the CNC router, a discerning eye might conclude it looks feeble and definitely undersized.

 One type of linear ball-bushing guide is not necessarily easier to use than another.
 The choice depends entirely on the specific application.
 In general, a particular square-rail component might cost more than the round, but other requirements including system cost should be addressed.
 At a minimum, these items include the expenses for preparing the CNC router bed or other mounting surface to accommodate the rail system, the positioning accuracy needed, and the space available for the linear-rail subsystem.